 Vertical Parabola: The standard form for a vertical parabola is given by:

 y = ax^2 + bx + cHere, a, b, and c are constants.
-The coefficient a plays a crucial role in determining whether the parabola opens upwards or downwards.
+The coefficient a matters a lot in determining whether the parabola opens upwards or downwards Simple, but easy to overlook..

 -